jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * For example, a single point crossover on an integer representation for a robot navigating a maze

     * On average it changes half the chromosome, but the information in the chromosomes is preserved and transferred
-    * This is not considered particularly destructive
+    * The part of the chromosome that is transferred represents a sub-path that will move to the other chromosome
-    * The part of the chromosome that transfers represents a sub-path that will be preserved, but transferred
+    * This is not particularly destructive

 * On the other hand, a uniform crossover on the same problem can be quite destructive